edwardtay/web3base/README.md

 ## 🛡️ Multi-Layer Security Architecture

-WebWatcher is a **comprehensive Web3 security platform** that integrates 5 specialized security layers to provide complete threat detection and monitoring across the blockchain ecosystem.
+Web3Base is a **comprehensive Web3 security platform** that integrates 5 specialized security layers to provide complete threat detection and monitoring across the blockchain ecosystem.

 ### Security Layers